django-cache-machine/django-cache-machine/docs/index.rst

 flushed when the object their foreign key points to is invalidated.

-During cache invalidation, we explicitly set a None value instead of just deleting so we don't have any race condtions where:
+During cache invalidation, we explicitly set a None value instead of just deleting so we don't have any race conditions where:

  * Thread 1 -> Cache miss, get object from DB
  * Thread 2 -> Object saved, deleted from cache